 Life had been a series of gorgeous moments snatched on weekends and on holidays, but it didn’t feel like I was fully alive day-to-day and I’d lost myself somewhere amongst the debris of days gone by and chasing dreams that weren’t mine, but never stopping long enough to consider where I’d come from and where I really wanted to go.

 1. GET ENOUGH SLEEP: I promise you, if you’re exhausted and unsure, prioritising sleep could change everything.
-I’ve learned to build my life on the foundation of sleep because when I’m exhausted, I can barely remember my name – let alone remember who I am.
+I’ve learnt to build my life on the foundation of sleep because when I’m exhausted, I can barely remember my name – let alone remember who I am.

 2. START WRITING: Through writing I transformed from someone who allowed myself to be a victim, to someone who takes ownership and responsibility for every piece of my life, the good and the bad.